Heidegger

 Philosophy’s longest sentences, part 4

-My fourth and final contribution to contest, my earlier three being from John Stuart Mill, Immanuel Kant, and Aristotle.
+My fourth contribution to contest, my earlier three being from John Stuart Mill, Immanuel Kant, and Aristotle.
 I am surprised that we have no entries from Hegel, Fichte, or Heidegger, noted for their why-say-it-in-eight-words-when-sixty-are-available tendencies.
-But to my knowledge, the longest sentence written by a philosopher is the following 309-word original from the
+But to my knowledge, the longest sentence written by a philosopher is the following 309-word original from the pen of

 Philosophy’s longest sentences, part 4 Read More »